What is issue reproduction and why we are doing it?

 - Does the issue reproduce with given steps?

-- Does the video match with given steps?
+- Does the video match with the given steps?

 - Does the issue need improvements in the structure and/or steps?